digidotcom/python-wpa-supplicant/README.md

 Motivation
 ----------

-This library is an implementation of the wpa_supplicant D-Bus interface.
+This library provides an interface to the wpa_supplicant D-Bus interface.
 As of now, there is really no good option for interfacing with wpa_supplicant from Python and to go a step further, the existing D-Bus libraries are difficult to work with.
 This library abstracts all of that away into a very clean API based on [wpa_supplicant